Dr Tania Urmee

 Tania has been involved in developing and updated the unit curriculum in Energy Efficient Building Design, Renewable Energy and Sustainable Development and Greenhouse Science and Policy at Murdoch University.
 She has supervised postgraduate students and has attracted and administered some research grants and consultancy on behalf of the university.

-Tania is a member of International Solar Energy Society and also a member in the Editorial boards of AIMS Energy Journal. (http://www.aimspress.com)
+Tania is a member of International Solar Energy Society and also a member in the Editorial boards of AIMS Energy Journal and Nature Scientific Reports. (http://www.aimspress.com)

-Tania has been teaching in a variety of first, second, third and fourth year undergraduate and also Masters units during the past 4 years including:
+Tania has been teaching in a variety of first, second, third and fourth year undergraduate and also Masters units during the past 4 years.
+The area includes:

 Tania’s researches involved with technical, social, environmental and policy issues of renewable energy technologies, particularly solar, wind and microhydro projects.She has more than 15 years experience in working with rural communities in Asia and Pacific region on solar photovoltaic (PV) electrification and energy efficiency.